gleeblezoid/gleeblezoid/RPG Notes/Pathfinder - Zorga.md

 > We hit level 11
 - We're heading to the ruins of the last tower to the west of Turpin Rowe (the Liferoot Stone)

+# Session 13 - Seeking the golems

+- I got to wrestle a giant mole rat, pretty good day
+- We're going to come back for the mole rat corpse, it has valuable gubbins
+- Spooky dwarves are scary, but less awesome than laser beams

+WE ALL DIED